ndming/GS-2M/README.md

 ## Usage
 Please follow [3DGS](https://github.com/graphdeco-inria/gaussian-splatting)'s instruction to prepare training data for your own scene.

 A COLMAP-prepared training directory for `GS-2M` may look like the following.
-Note that `masks` is completely optional, but if you have foreground masks of the target object in the scene and want to use them, put them as illustrated below.
+Note that `masks` is completely optional.
+If you have foreground masks of the target object and want to use them, put them as shown below.
 ```
 scene/
 ├── images/